pankajsharma47/biicode/CONTRIBUTING.md

 Have a feature request or found a bug in biicode?

 Before opening a fresh issue, do a search on GitHub and make sure it hasn't already been addressed.
-Here are some notes on how to detail feature requests or bug reports:
+Here are some steps regarding how to detail feature requests or bug reports:

    * Explain, as detailed as possible, how to reproduce the issue or the specific behaviour for the feautre.
    * Include what you expected to happen and what actually happened.